symfony/ux/src/TwigComponent/doc/index.rst

 Passing blocks to embedded components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 2.10

+    The `outerBlocks` variable has been added since 2.10.

 By combining nested components and embedded components very powerful structures can be created.
 There's one important thing to remember: **each embedded component, a.k.a. a component with
 blocks, inside a template, a.k.a. a nested component, starts its own template**.